Hamilton's Object Revisited: A challenging source redshift of a strong lensing configuration: Conclusions

 Based on the emission and absorption features detected in the three multiple images, we listed those that were common to the spectra of all three multiple images and resulted in a redshift around 0.82 or 3.2 in Table~\ref{tab:lines}.
-We found that our best-fit value is $z_\mathrm{s}=0.8200\pm0.001$ from 6 absorption features and $z_\mathrm{s}=0.8201\pm0.002$ from 4 emission features.
-Further important spectral features supporting this lower redshift value were the almost equal heights of the peaks around 5100~\AA \ because the interpretation as a double-peaked Lyman-$\alpha$ emission at the higher redshift was deemed \comm{physically atypical} given the distance in wavelength and thereby redshift, the relative peak heights, and the fact that galaxies showing such a double-peaked emission are more rare than galaxies at lower redshift with a Mg II doublet, \cite{bib:Verhamme2017, bib:Uzsoy2025, bib:Feltre2018}.
-This result is also supported by the evaluation of the Gemini Multi-Object Spectrograph GMOS-N joint observation of both bulges of images~A and B in \cite{bib:Griffiths2021}: the OII doublet with $\lambda_\mathrm{em}=3726$~\AA \ and $\lambda_\mathrm{em}=3729$~\AA \ as well as the CaII H\&K break at $\lambda_\mathrm{em}=4000$~\AA and CN absorption at $\lambda_\mathrm{em}=4180$~\AA \ were identified.
-Together, these features resulted in the first redshift estimate of the multiply-imaged galaxy to be $z=0.82$.
+We found that our best-fit value is $z_\mathrm{s}=0.8200\pm0.001$ from six absorption features and $z_\mathrm{s}=0.8201\pm0.002$ from four emission features.
+Further important spectral features supporting this lower redshift value were almost equal to the heights of the peaks around 5100~\AA \ because the interpretation as a double-peaked Lyman-$\alpha$ emission at the higher redshift was deemed \comm{physically atypical}, given the distance in wavelength and thereby redshift, the relative peak heights, and the fact that galaxies showing such a double-peaked emission are more rare than galaxies at lower redshift with a Mg II doublet, \cite{bib:Verhamme2017, bib:Uzsoy2025, bib:Feltre2018}.
+This result is also supported by the evaluation of the Gemini Multi-Object Spectrograph GMOS-N joint observation of both bulges of images~A and B in \cite{bib:Griffiths2021}: the OII doublet with $\lambda_\mathrm{em}=3726$~\AA \ and $\lambda_\mathrm{em}=3729$~\AA \, as well as the CaII H\&K break at $\lambda_\mathrm{em}=4000$~\AA \, and CN absorption at $\lambda_\mathrm{em}=4180$~\AA \ were identified.
+Together, these features resulted in the first redshift estimate of the multiple-imaged galaxy to be $z=0.82$.
 Potentially, a CIII doublet emission with $\lambda_\mathrm{em}=1907$~\AA \ and $\lambda_\mathrm{em}=1909$~\AA \ around 8015~\AA \ could be identified as a hint for $z\approx3.2$.
-However, due to the low signal-to-noise ratio and the decreased sensitivity of the GMOS-N around 5100~\AA \ and beyond 9700~\AA \ this spectrum could only give a first estimate and required follow-up observations with the Blue KCWI.
-Consequently, no emission or absorption features could be identified around 5100~\AA \ to distinguish the MgII doublet from a double-peaked Lyman-$\alpha$ emission and no emission and absorption features from oxygen lines beyond 9700~\AA \ could help to resolve the ambiguity.
+However, due to the low S/N and the decreased sensitivity of the GMOS-N around 5100~\AA \ and beyond 9700~\AA \, this spectrum could only give a first estimate and required follow-up observations with the Blue KCWI.
+Consequently, no emission or absorption features could be identified around 5100~\AA \ to distinguish the MgII doublet from a double-peaked Lyman-$\alpha$ emission and there were no emission and absorption features from oxygen lines beyond 9700~\AA \ to help resolve the ambiguity.